i-am-bee/bee-agent-framework/examples/agents/granite/README.md

 This example uses Ollama exclusively.

 To get started you will need to pull `granite3-dense:8b` and `nomic-embed-text` (to perform text embedding).
-If you are unfamilar with using Ollama then check out instructions for getting up and running at the the [Ollama Gitgub repo](https://github.com/ollama/ollama).
+If you are unfamiliar with using Ollama then check out instructions for getting up and running at the the [Ollama Github repo](https://github.com/ollama/ollama).

 ```shell
 ollama pull granite3-dense:8b